LuqmanFarooq/Final-Year-Project-And-Dissertation/README.md

 root.
 3. Download the release-apk file.
 4. copy it to any android phone.
-5. install the apk and give permission to trust app installation from unknown sources.
+5. install the apk and give permission to trust app installation from unknown sources.
 6. Open and use the App.
 ## Screens
 - Splash Screen